 Are you applying from outside or inside the UK?

 “Will we be making the application from outside the UK or inside the UK?”

-- The relevant application fees are different; and
+- The application form and process;

-A relevant Immigration Rule here is Paragraph E-LTRP.2.1. of Appendix FM which states:
+A relevant Immigration Rule here is Paragraph E-LTRP.2.1. of Appendix FM, which states: